elastic/integrations/packages/hid_bravura_monitor/docs/README.md

 *`hid_bravura_monitor.instancetype`*

-The type of IDM Suite instance installed; choices are any combinations of Privilege, Identity or Password.
+The type of Bravura Security Fabric instance installed; choices are any combinations of Privilege, Identity or Password.
 The default is `Privilege-Identity-Password`.
 For example:

 ```yaml
 processors: